Skip to main content

 Published in: Hypertension

 Podocytes are specialized cells within the glomerular filtration barrier, which are crucial for maintaining glomerular structural integrity and convective ultrafiltration.
 Podocytes exhibit a unique arborized morphology with foot processes interfacing by slit diaphragms, ladder-like, multimolecular sieves, which provide size and charge selectivity for ultrafiltration and transmembrane signaling.
 Podocyte dysfunction, resulting from oxidative stress, dysregulated prosurvival signaling, or structural damage, can drive the development of proteinuria and glomerulosclerosis in hypertensive nephropathy.
-Functionally, podocyte injury leads to actin cytoskeleton rearrangement, foot process effacement, dysregulated slit diaphragm protein expression, and impaired ultrafiltration.
+Functionally, podocyte injury leads to actin cytoskeleton rearrangements, foot process effacement, dysregulated slit diaphragm protein expression, and impaired ultrafiltration.
 Notably, the renin-angiotensin system plays a pivotal role in podocyte function, with beneficial AT2R (angiotensin receptor 2)-mediated nitric oxide (NO) signaling to counteract AT1R (angiotensin receptor 1)-driven calcium (Ca2+) influx and oxidative stress.
 Disruption of this balance contributes significantly to podocyte dysfunction and drives albuminuria, a marker of kidney damage and overall disease progression.
 Oxidative stress can also lead to sustained ion channel-mediated Ca2+ influx and precipitate cytoskeletal disorganization.
-The complex interplay between GPCR signaling, ion channel activation, and redox injury pathways underscores the need for additional research aimed at identifying targeted therapies to protect podocytes and preserve glomerular function.
+The complex interplay between GPCR (G-protein coupled receptor) signaling, ion channel activation, and redox injury pathways underscores the need for additional research aimed at identifying targeted therapies to protect podocytes and preserve glomerular function.
 Earlier detection of albuminuria and podocyte injury through routine noninvasive diagnostics will also be critical in populations at the highest risk for the development of hypertensive kidney disease.
 In this review, we highlight the established mechanisms of oxidative stress-mediated podocyte damage in proteinuric kidney diseases, with an emphasis on a hypertensive renal injury.
 We will also consider emerging therapies that have the potential to selectively protect podocytes from redox-related injury.

 Duke Scholars